Friday, June 20, 2025

 Race day.
 We got up early, took our golf cart down the hill to Avalon and lined up at the starting line.
 When I run, it normally takes me about 5 minutes of running and breathing to get my breath and into a comfortable stride.
 Those 5 minutes are usually not very fun.
 I would quit if I didn’t know that after those first few minutes things would get much easier.

 So the run started at 8:20 am.
 I started my run.
 When I say “run”, think…shuffle, amble or struggle.
 I’m slow.
 And it’s ugly.
 This time, I got going and before I could get my full stride going, we ran into a steep mile long hill up the side of Catalina.
 I was not feeling it.
 At all.
-Then, as I was “running” up this hill, my wife and our friends, walking….passed me by.
+Then, as I was “running” up this hill, my wife and our friends...walking, mind you...passed me by.
 They were kind, but I felt the knife in the heart of my pride.
-Before long, my “run” turned into a walk.
+They did their best to spare me.
+They looked down, said nothing and kept going.

 So I walked, and continued to be passed.
 Passed by old people, by kids, mom’s with strollers.
 I was feeling ok.
 I was seriously not taking it personally or comparing myself.
 I was just being in the moment intending to have a positive experience.